abhimazumder/product-order-api/README.md

 ##### 3.3.
 View product

 ```
-Description : View details of a partiular product with product id
+Description : View details of a partiular product with a valid product id
 Endpoint : http://localhost:3000/products/123456789
 HTTP Method : GET
 Auth : Not Required